jgeumlek/jgeumlek.github.io/_pages/cv.md

 Work experience
 ======

+* 2019 - 2020: Associate-In (teaching a course) / Lecturer
+  * University of California San Diego
+  * Instructor Of Record
+  * Taught upperdivision undergraduate courses, ranging from 40 to 100 students per section
+  * Managed teams of 4 or more teaching assistants and tutors

 * Summer 2018: AI Research Intern
   * Amazon
   * Location: Cambridge, UK
   * Supervisors: Borja Balle, Tom Diethe
+  * Worked on projects exploring strong data processing inequalities for divergences.

 * 2014 - 2020: Graduate Student Researcher, Teaching Assistant
   * University of California San Diego
   * Advisor: Kamalika Chaudhuri

-* 2019 - 2020: Associate-In (teaching a course)
-  * University of California San Diego
-  * Instructor Of Record
-  * Taught upperdivision undergraduate courses, ranging from 40 to 100 students per section
-  * Managed teams of 4 or more teaching assistants and tutors
+  * Worked on various projects related to differential privacy, as an individual and as part of a team.

 Skills
 ======
 * Applied and Theoretical Machine Learning